Volvo XC60 Recharge hybrid - Engines, drive and performance

 Driving the Volvo XC60 Recharge hybrid quickly is like trying to dance to Beethoven – it’s possible, but it doesn’t feel natural.

 While some plug-in hybrid SUVs, like the BMW X3 xDrive 30e and Jaguar F-Pace P400e, are designed to offer a sharp, car-like driving experience, the XC60 does things differently.
 It’s a comfortable SUV with supportive seats, light steering and soft suspension, designed to deliver you to your destination feeling rested and relaxed.
 This actually means that the powerful T8 version seems somewhat unnecessary.

 The XC60 isn’t bad to drive by any stretch of the imagination, but make use of all that power on winding roads and you’ll wish the steering would provide more feedback and that the body wouldn’t wobble about so much.
 At least the brakes have no issue slowing the XC60 Recharge: they can be a little grabby at low speed, but when driving quickly they’re most effective, stopping the XC60 with greater authority than its two-tonne weight would suggest they should.

 Volvo XC60 Recharge hybrid engine

 Both versions of the XC60 Recharge are powered by a 2.0-litre petrol engine with a supercharger and turbocharger that sends power to the front wheels.
-Both also get an electric motor driving the rear wheels, powered by an 11.6kWh lithium battery.
+Both also get an electric motor driving the rear wheels, powered by an 18.8kWh (14.7kWh usable) lithium battery.

-In T6 guise, the petrol/electric powertrain produces 340bhp and manages 0-62mph in 5.7 seconds.
-Opt for the standard T8 and power increases to just over 400bhp, with 0-62mph taking 4.9 seconds.
+In T6 guise, the petrol/electric powertrain produces 345bhp and manages 0-62mph in 5.7 seconds.
+Opt for the standard T8 and power increases to an impressive 449bhp, with 0-62mph taking 4.9 seconds.
 This is a time that makes it quicker than hot hatchbacks like the Honda Civic Type R and Renault Megane RS.

 On the road, the four-cylinder engine naturally lacks a V6 rasp or V8 grumble, meaning it doesn’t feel as quick as it actually is, but the power definitely makes itself felt when joining motorways and overtaking.